pola-rs/polars/docs/source/user-guide/getting-started.md

 ## Reading & writing

-Polars supports reading and writing for common file formats (e.g. csv, json, parquet), cloud storage (S3, Azure Blob, BigQuery) and databases (e.g. postgres, mysql).
+Polars supports reading and writing for common file formats (e.g., csv, json, parquet), cloud storage (S3, Azure Blob, BigQuery) and databases (e.g., postgres, mysql).
 Below, we create a small dataframe and show how to write it to disk and read it back.

 {{code_block('user-guide/getting-started','df',['DataFrame'])}}